ScholarlyBrightMinds/.github/profile/README.md

 ### 🤝 Want Your Own?

-If you're a researcher and would like to have your own academic website, we'd be happy to build it for you, completely free.
-Just send an email and we'll take care of the rest.
+If you're a researcher and would like to have your own academic website, we will be happy to build it for you, completely free.
+Just send an email and we will take care of the rest.

 📧 **abdallah.abouhajal@gmail.com**